 Further improvements at Dalmuir Waste Water Treatment Works, Clydebank

 Scottish Water and Saur Services Glasgow Ltd (SSG), which operates the WWTW on behalf of Scottish Water, introduced a new treatment process there in 2010.
-This new process, called centrifuging, has been running successfully during the past 18 months using a temporary facility.
+This new process, called centrifuging, has been running successfully using a temporary facility.

 Centrifuges are like large spin-dryers which dry off water from liquid sludge to produce a sludge cake and ensure that the sludge is in a suitable state to go to land reclamation.